-- Adjacent businesses with written permission, you can expand into the parking lane in front of their building. - Commercial Corridor consider working with a Community Organization to coordinate multiple businesses on the block - Valet or PUDO zones if you are looking to put a parklet in a space that is currently for valet service or pick-up / drop off, you can still apply for a parklet. - Account for one week for permitting though in most cases, it should not take this long.
+- Commercial Corridor consider working with a Community Organization to coordinate multiple businesses on the block - Valet or PUDO zones if you are looking to put a parklet in a space that is currently for valet service or pick-up / drop off, you can still apply for a parklet - Alternative Uses streateries can be used for activities outside of restaurant hours with the submission of a site plan with intended use and social distancing measures. - BID/MSO if your business is within the boundaries of a Business Improvement District or a Main Street Organization, consider reaching out to them for support in coordination with other businesses.